 Disclosure: Any marketing communications featuring kidfluencers should clearly disclose the connection to the marketer, including if relevant, that the kidfluencer is being paid or receiving compensation.
 Disclosures should match the comprehension of the actual target group.

 Protecting privacy: Marketers should take due care to help ensure that kidfluencers’ privacy is protected, which may include avoiding sharing their full name, address, or other personally identifying information.
-Additionally, marketers should carefully consider the types of content kidfluencer is requested to share online to ensure it does not reveal too much personal information.
+Additionally, marketers should carefully consider the types of content a kidfluencer is requested to share online to ensure it does not reveal too much personal information.

-Age-appropriate content: All marketing communications featuring kidfluencers should be age-appropriate and free from inappropriate products, language, themes, or behaviour
+Age-appropriate content: All marketing communications featuring kidfluencers should be age-appropriate and free from inappropriate products, language, themes, or behaviour.

 Article 19 – Portrayal or imitation of persons and references to personal property